pyhys/minimalmodbus/README.txt

    pip install minimalmodbus

 You can also manually download the compressed source files from http://pypi.python.org/pypi/MinimalModbus/ (see the end of that page).
-Then you first need to manually install pySerial from http://pypi.python.org/pypi/pyserial.
+In that case you first need to manually install pySerial from http://pypi.python.org/pypi/pyserial.

 There are compressed source files for Unix/Linux (:file:`.tar.gz`) and Windows (:file:`.zip`).
 To install a manually downloaded file, uncompress it and run (from within the directory)::